Descent098/ezcv/docs/theme-development.md

 2. The sections dictionary; Where all the raw data from your markdown content is stored
 3. Sections HTML; If you are doing a component based model this is where the resulting html is stored

+Additionally it is assumed you are aware of how to develop using [Jinja Templating.](https://jinja.palletsprojects.com/en/3.0.x/templates/)

 ## Folder Layout